alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

   - FOSDEM - invitation to do in-person in Brussels (Feb 4-5).
 Feb 4 at 16hrs.
 Can do online.
     - MS: Should be able to do in person!
   - FOSS Backstage: invitation to do in-person in Berlin (Mar 17-18).
 Time not confirmed.
 Presenting with DG, can do online.
+    - MS: Check with in-person with DG.
+Check about supporting travel.
   - Connections Workshop: In Newcastle.
 Scheduled for 7 Feb at 11:30am.
 Asked about dinner on 6th - possibility of co-presenting with TTW team member?
 Any other planning required?
+    - MS: Go alone, and confirm.
   - AI CDT Fair Principles.
-Scheduled for 15 Feb.
+Scheduled for 25 Jan and 15 Feb.
+    - MS: EK confirmed.
+Presenting with EK and EZ.
+Double checking about bringing in MS.
   - OpenUK State of Open Con: In London with MS (Feb 7-8).
   - FORCE22: Invited to speak about localisation on 19 April at 10am.
 Must respond by 15 January.
   - Am I missing any other upcoming events?
 - Proposal status and upcoming submissions:
   - Connections workshop: .
 Confirmed - any planning required?
   - MozFest: proposal submitted.
 Waiting on status.
+JD interested in getting involved.
   - csv,CONF: proposal submitted.
 Waiting on status.
   - MetaScience 2023: due 23 Jan.
 AB preparing proposal.
   - RightsCon: Submit by 19 January.
 Should we?
+    - MS: Resubmit info from BA & LC.
+Ask if they're interested in getting involved.
   - ACM CHI: Submit by 19 January.
 Should we?
+    - MS: Can be more proactive about asking folks to present in these spaces!
+Signposting for folks about joining data science/AI/HCI platforms.
+The Carpentries have an etherpad where they have listed all the months with different conferences listed.
+    - MS: List for people attending conferences - can add their names to keep track of people attending.
+Jez & Patricia enabled that - can add advice?
+    - ALS: Thinking about how to make more open!
   - Royal Society Meeting - invited on May 23 by JA on 22-23 May in Glasgow.
 May overlap with Book Dash.
 Should other team member present?
   - Any other submissions/conferences we should keep in mind?
 - Upcoming Applications